-On the death of Wilfred, the business passed into the hands of Wilfred's son-in-law, Richard (Dick) Roberts until his death in the 1960's when the business, which was now run by his sons Alan, Brian and Derrick Roberts, who, not wanting to lose the name 'Freeman', formed a limited company ~ 'J Freeman and Son (Netherton) Ltd.' Being the only Funeral Directors in the area, the business continued to grow and with no ambition to be anything other than a family business, following the retirement of Alan and Brian, the company has gone from strength to strength, now run by Brian's son Neil Roberts, and Brian's son-in-law Andrew Lowe, who are the fifth generation of the family.
+On the death of Wilfred, the business passed into the hands of Wilfred's son-in-law, Richard (Dick) Roberts until his death in the 1960's when the business, which was now run by his sons Alan, Brian and Derrick Roberts, who, not wanting to lose the name 'Freeman', formed a limited company ~ 'J Freeman and Son (Netherton) Ltd.' Being the only Funeral Directors in the area, the business continued to grow and with no ambition to be anything other than a family business, following the retirement of Alan and Brian, the company has gone from strength to strength, now run by Brian's son Neil Roberts, and Brian's son-in-law Andrew Lowe, including Neil's son Sam, who is the sixth generation.
 There are also several other family members who make up the full time workforce.

 Having retired, Brian, holding a Bishop's License as a Lay Ecumenical Minister in the Church of England, is able to conduct service of any denomination, as well as less 'religious' services, taylor-made to the wishes of the family.
 He also holds an annual memorial Service each year at a local church, when all of those whose funeral he has personally conducted are remembered by name.
 We also work closely with ministers and celebrants of all backgrounds and denominations to ensure that each Funeral Service perfectly fits the requirement of the family.